 Today, the Starrett-Lehigh is not only a symbol of creativity, but a model of innovation and efficiency.
-Magnum Energy Solutions implemented wireless, valve actuator controls to modulate the amount of steam available to a radiator based on a wireless, self powered thermostat.
+Magnum implemented wireless, valve actuator controls to modulate the amount of steam available to a radiator based on a wireless, self powered thermostat.
 Occupants are visually presented with digital information about current temperature and are able to simply adjust a dial on the device to select their desired comfort set point.
 The valve actuator opens and closes accordingly, allowing the exact amount of heat requested to be delivered.

 Referred to as the “Perfect Pair” this innovative technology has been deployed in countless buildings in Europe.
-Now, Magnum Energy Solutions is bringing this technology to overheated commercial office occupants and residential tenants in cities around the US.
+Now, Magnum is bringing this technology to overheated commercial office occupants and residential tenants in cities around the US.
 Although the Perfect Pair can be deployed as a stand alone solution, hence its name, critical building information can also be collected and reported back to a building automation system.
 This is the case at the Starrett- Lehigh building.

 A Tridium system installed by Sentient Buildings at the Starrett-Lehigh is primarily responsible for driving the wireless control system using data points like temperature, set point and occupancy status.
 This information is wirelessly transmitted from the thermostat, to a gateway located in the vicinity, called the eBox, and then over TCP/IP back to the Tridium system.

-“Integration to a building automation system allows the building to be effectively balanced, by knowing where in the building a call for heating is occurring, ” states Cory Vanderpool, Business Development Director at Magnum Energy Solutions.
+“Integration to a building automation system allows the building to be effectively balanced, by knowing where in the building a call for heating is occurring, ” states Cory Vanderpool, Business Development Director at Magnum Innovations.
 “Ultimately, this system reduces overheating, saves considerable energy and increases the comfort level of the occupants.”